FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Revenue growth rate measures the percentage change in revenue between two periods.
 It answers one question: is this business growing, and how fast?

-Growth Rate = (Revenue_current - Revenue_previous) / Revenue_previous × 100
+Revenue Growth Rate = (Revenue_current - Revenue_previous) / Revenue_previous × 100

 What changes is the period you compare.
 Monthly, quarterly, and yearly variants each serve a different purpose.

-Month-Over-Month Growth Formula
+Month-Over-Month Revenue Growth Rate Formula

 MoM Growth = (Revenue_this_month - Revenue_last_month) / Revenue_last_month × 100